Objectives of the group

 This section compiles DCED guidance on specific aspects of BER, as well as technical working papers and case studies, which have often informed the process of developing guidance.
 It is organised by sub-themes.

-- Working paper: Policies that Promote SME Participation in Public Procurement, 2017.
+- Technical report: Policies that Promote SME Participation in Public Procurement, 2017.
 Analyses the various models of preferential treatment of SMEs in public procurement as well as their impacts and lessons learnt.

-- Working paper: Business Environment Reform and Labour Productivity, 2017: Explores the ways BER can contribute to labour productivity improvements as well as good practices and policies in this field.
+- Technical report: Business Environment Reform and Labour Productivity, 2017: Explores the ways BER can contribute to labour productivity improvements as well as good practices and policies in this field.

 - Guidance: Gender and Business Environment Reform, DCED 2016.
 Focuses on how donor and development agencies can implement gender sensitive BER programmes.